PabloGallazzi/java-spring/README.md

 mvn spring-boot:run
 ```

-* The available enviroments are: test, debug, and production
+* The available enviroments are: test, develop, and production